learn-co-curriculum/combine-reducers/README.md

 ```

 Because of this, we can dispatch actions the same way we always did.
-`store.dispatch({ type: 'ADD_BOOK', { title: 'Snow Crash', author: 'Neal Stephenson' } });`
+`store.dispatch({ type: 'ADD_BOOK', { title: 'Snow Crash', authorName: 'Neal Stephenson' } });`
-will hit our switch statement in the reducer and add a new author.
+will hit our switch statement in the reducer and add a new book.
 One thing
 to note, is that if you want to have more than one reducer respond to the same
 action, you can.